tobinbradley/linter-writing/README.md

 *   [retext-readability](https://github.com/wooorm/retext-readability)
 *   [retext-simplify](https://github.com/wooorm/retext-simplify)

-Credit to [linter-markdown](https://github.com/AtomLinter/linter-markdown) and [retext-mapbox-standard](https://github.com/mapbox/retext-mapbox-standard) for code and inspiration.
+Hat tip to [linter-markdown](https://github.com/AtomLinter/linter-markdown) and [retext-mapbox-standard](https://github.com/mapbox/retext-mapbox-standard) for code and inspiration.

+Hat tip to me and you for code and inspiration.